Skip to main content

 Better gut for a better mood

 Not only are you what you eat, but your gut may also be what you feel.
-Dr. Brown outlines that 90% of the neurotransmitter serotonin is produced in the gut, so if you don’t have a healthy gut, then you can’t produce these neurotransmitters.
+Dr. Brown outlines that 90% of the neurotransmitter serotonin is produced in the gut, so if you don’t have a healthy gut, a functional medicine doctor can help you address this imbalance and improve neurotransmitter production.
 Additionally, the reward neurotransmitter, dopamine, is converted by an amino acid and the enzyme that helps that process happens in the gut lining.

 “So, if you have inflammation going on in the intestinal lining, you won’t be able to produce the sufficient amount of neurotransmitters that keep us happy, motivated, and calm.”